Search

 Why are people with savings hurt by inflation?

+Your first thought might be to keep your money in cash to sidestep investment losses during times of high inflation.
+But savings accounts also can take a hit during inflationary times.
 People with low-interest savings accounts, money market funds and certificates of deposit (CDs) can be hurt by inflation because it cuts purchasing power.
 More specifically, if the interest rate for your savings account is lower than the rate of inflation, you are effectively losing money over time.

 How to protect your investments against inflation

-One way to approach investing during inflation is to diversify your portfolio.* Through diversification, you potentially can reduce market risk by spreading your money across different asset types.
+One way to approach investing during inflation is to diversify your portfolio.
+Through diversification, you can potentially reduce market risk by spreading your money across different asset types.
 For example, you can increase exposure to investment assets, such as TIPS and real estate, which can be good inflation hedges.

 • TIPS